pulumi/docs/content/docs/intro/concepts/state.md

 If you forget to log in, you will be automatically prompted to do so before you do anything that requires stacks or state.

 After logging in, your credentials are recorded in the `~/.pulumi/credentials.json` file, and all subsequent operations will use the chosen backend.
 From time to time, you will see a helpful URL to your update or stack pages.
+For example, after an update completes, you will see a link to that update's details.
 You can always go there to see a full history of updates.

 If you ever want to check what user is logged in, use the [`whoami` CLI command]({{< relref "/docs/reference/cli/pulumi_whoami" >}}).
 To additionally see what  backend is currently being used, pass the `--verbose` (or `-v`) flag: